 4.3.
 Security of Processing: Taking into account the state of the art, the costs of implementation and the nature, scope, context, and purposes of Processing as well as the risk of varying likelihood and severity for the rights and freedoms of natural persons, the Processor shall implement appropriate technical and organizational measures to ensure a level of security appropriate to the risk, including inter alia as appropriate: * (a) the pseudonymization and encryption of Personal Data; * (b) the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of processing systems and services; * (c) the ability to restore the availability and access to Personal Data in a timely manner in the event of a physical or technical incident; * (d) a process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the Processing.

 4.4.
-Sub-processing: * (a) The Processor shall not engage another Processor (Sub-processor) without prior specific or general written authorization of the Controller. * (b) In the case of general written authorization, the Processor shall inform the Controller of any intended changes concerning the addition or replacement of other Sub-processors, thereby giving the Controller the opportunity to object to such changes within 30 days. * (c) Where the Processor engages a Sub-processor for carrying out specific Processing activities on behalf of the Controller, the same data protection obligations as set out in this DPA shall be imposed on that Sub-processor by way of a contract or other legal act under Union or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the Processing will meet the requirements of the GDPR. * (d) The Processor shall remain fully liable to the Controller for the performance of that Sub-processor's obligations. * (e) A current list of Sub-processors is available in Annex 1 to this DPA and may be updated from time to time.
-The Processor shall inform the Controller of any intended changes concerning the addition or replacement of other Sub-processors as per clause 4.4(b).
+Sub-processing: * (a) A current list of Sub-processors is available in Annex 1 to this DPA and may be updated from time to time. * (b) The Processor shall inform the Controller of any intended changes concerning the addition or replacement of other Sub-processors, thereby giving the Controller the opportunity to object to such changes within 30 days.
+If the Controller does not accept the intended change, the Controller may terminate the part of the Principal Agreement to which the sub-processing would be related to with 30 days’ prior written notice. * (c) Where the Processor engages a Sub-processor for carrying out specific Processing activities on behalf of the Controller, the same data protection obligations as set out in this DPA shall be imposed on that Sub-processor by way of a contract or other legal act under Union or Member State law, in particular providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the Processing will meet the requirements of the GDPR. * (d) The Processor shall remain fully liable to the Controller for the performance of that Sub-processor's obligations. *

 4.5.
 Data Subject Rights: Taking into account the nature of the Processing, the Processor shall assist the Controller by appropriate technical and organizational measures, insofar as this is possible, for the fulfilment of the Controller's obligation to respond to requests for exercising the Data Subject's rights laid down in Chapter III of the GDPR (e.g., right of access, rectification, erasure, restriction of processing, data portability, objection).
 The Processor shall promptly notify the Controller if it receives a request from a Data Subject under any Data Protection Law in respect of Personal Data, and shall not respond to that request except on the documented instructions of the Controller or as required by applicable laws to which the Processor is subject, in which case the Processor shall to the extent permitted by applicable laws inform the Controller of that legal requirement before the Processor responds to the request.